Jackie Doyle-Price

-In September 2022, she was appointed Minister of State for Industry by Prime Minister Liz Truss, however she returned to the back benches following the appointment of Rishi Sunak as Prime Minister.
+In September 2022, she was appointed minister of state for industry by Prime Minister Liz Truss, and returned to the back benches following the appointment of Rishi Sunak as prime minister in October 2022.

 Early life and education

 Jacqueline Doyle-Price was born on 5 August 1969 on a council estate in Sheffield.
-Growing up in an apolitical working class family, her father Brian Doyle-Price was a bricklayer whilst her mother Kathleen Doyle-Price worked part-time as a sales assistant at Woolworths.
-She was raised in the suburb of Hillsborough and in the suburb of Wisewood, where she continued to live on a council estate.
+Growing up in an apolitical working class family, her father Brian was a bricklayer whilst her mother Kathleen worked part-time as a sales assistant at Woolworths.
+She was raised in the suburbs of Hillsborough and Wisewood.
 She attended Notre Dame Roman Catholic High School, a comprehensive school.

-Doyle-Price's interest in politics began when she was 14 years-old.
+Doyle-Price's interest in politics began when she was 14 years old.
 Her parents attempted to buy their council house through Margaret Thatcher's Right to Buy scheme and faced resistance from the left-wing Sheffield City Council, which was run by the Labour Party under the local leadership of David Blunkett.
-Doyle-Price claimed that its left-wing councillors did "everything they could to bully my parents into not buying their council house", and one of her left-wing teachers encouraged her to build upon her new-found interest and participate in politics, suggesting that she "go out and participate in democracy".
+Doyle-Price claimed that its “left-wing councillors” did "everything they could to bully my parents into not buying their council house", and one of her teachers encouraged her to build upon her new-found interest and participate in politics, suggesting that she "go out and participate in democracy".
 Following the council's alleged "intimidation of her parents", Doyle-Price joined the Conservatives to campaign for people to buy their council homes in 1986.

 Doyle-Price read economics and politics at Durham University.
 Her constituent college was University College.
 At Durham, she participated in political activism and joined its student Conservative Association where she worked as an officer with Graham Brady, who would later become a Conservative MP in 1997.
-Doyle-Price graduated with a Bachelor of Arts Honours degree in 1991.
+Doyle-Price graduated in 1991.